 Eligibility and Selection Process

-To be eligible for the fellowship, applicants must have or will soon receive a Ph.D. in applied/computational mathematics, computer science, or related computational science and engineering disciplines.
+To be eligible for the fellowship, applicants must have or will soon receive a Ph.D. in applied/computational mathematics, computer science, data science, or related computational science and engineering disciplines.
 Applicants must either be in the process of completing their Ph.D. (within one year and employment may not start until Ph.D. requirements have been verified) or have received their Ph.D. degree within five years of being hired as a Fernbach Fellow.

 Although U.S. citizenship is not required for application, candidates should be well-versed on their current visa status (if any).